 2 pounds fresh chestnuts, shelled

 2 1/2 cups water

 Steps to Make It

 Place the chestnuts in a large pan with just enough water to cover them.
 Bring the water to a boil and cook the chestnuts for 10 minutes.

-In a separate pan, bring the 2 1/2 cups water, granulated sugar, and the vanilla to a boil stirring constantly.
+In a separate pan, bring the 2 1/2 cups water, granulated sugar, and vanilla to a boil, stirring constantly.

-Continue cooking the sugar mixture for five minutes, but this time stirring occasionally.
+Continue cooking the sugar mixture for 5 minutes, but now stirring occasionally.

-Repeat the entire process a total of 3 to 4 times, until the sugar syrup has been absorbed by the chestnuts.
+Repeat the entire process a total of 3 to 4 times (boil for 2 minutes, soak for up to 18 hours) until the sugar syrup has been totally absorbed by the chestnuts.

-Store the marrons glace in an airtight tin or if making for gifts, put into paper cases and box, or wrap in cellophane.
+Store the marrons glacé in an airtight tin, or if making for gifts, put into paper cases and box or wrap in cellophane.
+Enjoy.